localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

 ### status

 The `status` command compiles a report of LocalStack current in-memory application runtime, or state, listing what Cloud Pod and Cloud Pod version have contributed to each AWS Service.
-The set of active, or loaded, AWS Services is also given in this report so to distinguish which are not derivatives of CloudPod operations.
+The set of active, or loaded, AWS Services is also given in this report so to distinguish which are not derivatives of Cloud Pod operations.

 The `-v` option extends the default report to also include the sequence of state changing Cloud Pod operations, listing for each the type and affected AWS Services.